-Man agement strategies Project measures Cross-reference F Manage recreational fishing and boating activities in impoundments to be compatible with maintenance of sustainable turtle populations and reduce unnecessary injury to turtles There will be no provision of services, facilities or amenities to promote or encourage recreation use of the impoundments.
-Appendix M Species Management Program, Section 5.4 G Improve water quality within the Lower Fitzroy catchment Weir design and operations will seek to reduce the potential for the release of poor quality water, through measures such as differential (multi-level) off takes, stilling basin, minimum operating levels Volume 1, Chapter 11 Section 11.3 Volume 1 Chapter 2 Project Description Н Increase the area of river and adjacent riverine habitat managed for conservation purposes.
+Management strategies ent strategies Project measures Cross-reference - additional information to the draft EIS Controlling the flow of water through release valves to provide gradual increments in water release volume Operate planned releases at times when turtles are more likely to be away from weir infrastructure, if practical, noting water supply constraints, dam safety requirements/provisions, and operation safety may override this action F Manage recreational fishing and boating activities in impoundments to be compatible with maintenance of sustainable turtle populations and reduce unnecessary injury to turtles There will be no provision of services, facilities or amenities to promote or encourage recreation use of the impoundments.
+Appendix M Species Management Program, Section 5.4 Not applicable G Improve water quality within the Lower Fitzroy catchment Weir design and operations will seek to reduce the potential for the release of poor quality water, through measures such as differential (multi-level) off takes, stilling basin, minimum operating levels Volume 1, Chapter 11 Section 11.3 Volume 1 Chapter 2 Project Description Not applicable Н Increase the area of river and adjacent riverine habitat managed for conservation purposes.
 Protection of nests within the project catchment to improve recruitment and survivorship of hatchlings.
-Offset provision for loss of aquatic habitat Volume 2, Chapter 14 Offsets, Section 14.5.3 Volume 1, Chapter 22 Offsets, Section 22.3.2 I Increase stake-holder participation, including Indigenous traditional owner participation, in conservation and management processes for these species Engagement will be ongoing with DEHP during implementation of the Fitzroy River Turtle Species Management Program and Offset Management Plan.
-Commitment has also been agreed to partner with Greening Australia in the implementation of the nest protection measures.
-Appendix M Species Management Program, Section 5.4 Chapter 14 Offset Management Plan section 14.5.3.5 J Monitor the response of turtle populations in the Fitzroy catchment to the management strategies and evaluate the effectiveness of these strategies.
-Monitoring will be undertaken in accordance with the Fitzroy River Turtle Species Management Program and Offset Management Plan Appendix M Fitzroy River turtle Species Management Program Section 5 Management Plans Chapter 14 Offset Management Plan section 14.5.3.5
+Offset provision for loss of aquatic habitat Volume 2, Chapter 14 Offsets, Section 14.5.3 Volume 1, Chapter 22 Offsets, Section 22.3.2 Section 5 Fitzroy River turtle and white-throated snapping turtle SMP Section 5.2 Offsets I Increase stake-holder participation, including Indigenous traditional owner participation, in conservation and management processes for these species Engagement will be ongoing with DEHP during implementation of the Fitzroy River turtle and white-throated snapping turtle SMP and Offset Management Plan.
+Commitment has also been agreed to partner with Greening Australia (or similar) in the implementation of the nest protection measures.
+Appendix M Species Management Program, Section 5.4 Chapter 14 Offset Management Plan section 14.5.3.5 Section 5 Fitzroy River turtle and white-throated snapping turtle SMP Section 5.2 Offsets J Monitor the response of turtle populations in the Fitzroy catchment to the management strategies and evaluate the effectiveness of these strategies.
+Monitoring will be undertaken in accordance with the Fitzroy River turtle and white-throated snapping turtle SMP and Offset Management Plan Appendix M Fitzroy River turtle Species Management Program Section 5 Management Plans Chapter 14 Offset Management Plan section 14.5.3.5 Section 5 Fitzroy River turtle and white-throated snapping turtle SMP Section 5.2 Offsets

-Species overview
+3. Species overview